jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

 ```
 { no-linenums }

 Now, you need to copy the content of `id_rsa.pub`.
-You can use the linux `scp` command from another terminal to download it, or just print it to the console to be able to copy it into your clipboard:
+You can use the Linux `scp` command from another terminal to download it, or just print it to the console to be able to copy it into your clipboard:

 ```bash
 cat id_rsa.pub
 ```
 { no-linenums }

 The public key must be set as `deploy key` on `GitHub`.
-To do so, go the the project repository, click on the `settings` in the top tabs, then choose `Deploy Keys` in the left panel, and click the `Add deploy key` button, top right.
+To do so, go to the project repository, click on the `settings` in the top tabs, then choose `Deploy Keys` in the left panel, and click the `Add deploy key` button, top right.

 Type a meaningful name as `Public production key on [Provider] VPS` as title, and paste the previously copied `ìd_rsa.pub` file content into the `key` field. **Do not check the `Allow write access` checkbox** for security sakes.